stavinsky/XAPP523/README.md

 # The Idea
-There is a document: [XAPP523 – LVDS 4x Asynchronous Oversampling](https://docs.amd.com/v/u/en-US/xapp523-lvds-4x-asynchronous-oversampling) describing the possibility of implementing an LVDS receiver using Giga Transceivers at speeds up to 1.25 Gbps (DDR).
+There is a document: [XAPP523 – LVDS 4x Asynchronous Oversampling](https://docs.amd.com/v/u/en-US/xapp523-lvds-4x-asynchronous-oversampling) describing the possibility of implementing an LVDS receiver without using Giga Transceivers at speeds up to 1.25 Gbps (DDR).
 The project goal is to try to implement the idea at lower frequencies in Verilog.

 The main idea is to use two SERDES blocks in oversample mode.
 This gives us the possibility to get 8 samples of the signal of interest per clock cycle.